 |National Contribution||Own Contribution||€ 27,000,000|

-The Nis – Merdare road section (~70 km) currently consist of two lanes, inconsistently maintained.
-In addition, the road goes through urban and rural areas and there are frequent bottlenecks at the border crossing point in Merdare.
-The European Union, through the Western Balkans Investment Framework, has been instrumental in identifying the investment needs as well as financing the preparation of the technical documentation required for undertaking actual construction work for the Nis - Plocnik (33 km), and Plocnik – Merdare (37 km) sections, including the development of a modern cross-border point in Merdare.
-The project has been supported by the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD) who have expressed interest in providing a part of the funding.
+The existing Niš – Merdare road (~70 km) consists of two lanes on a poor alignment, irregularly maintained.
+The road crosses urban and rural areas, and there are frequent bottlenecks at the border crossing point in Merdare.
+The European Union, through the WBIF, has been instrumental in identifying the investment needs as well as financing the preparation of the technical documentation for the upgrade to highway standards of the sections Niš - Pločnik (32 km) and Pločnik – Merdare (37 km), including construction of a modern cross-border point in Merdare.

-The location (Spatial Plan) of the entire Route 7 in Serbia, from Nis (Merosina) to Merdare, was approved by the Government in October 2017.
-The Nis (Merosina) – Plocnik (Beloljin) section is now at the stage of detailed design.
-Land ownership issues are to be addressed in the coming period, while the environmental impact assessment study is to be approved by the relevant authorities in Serbia and participating International Financing Institutions by October 2018.
-A detailed social impact assessment study has been prepared in accordance with the EIB’s and EBRD’s requirements.
-The studies, including preliminary designs, have been carried out by the Infrastructure Project Facility 4 .
+The location (Spatial Plan) for the new highway was approved by the Serbian government in October 2017.
+The Niš (Merošina) – Pločnik (Beloljin) section is now at the procurement stage.
+Land ownership issues are to be addressed in the coming period, while an updated environmental and social impact assessment study will be approved by the relevant authorities and participating International Financial Institutions by the end of 2020.

 The Pločnik (Beloljin) – Merdare section is at the preliminary design stage.
 Following the adoption of an updated Spatial Plan in August 2019, the preliminary design is scheduled for completion in 2020.